 Now to the main part.
 As mentioned before the Icefields Parkway is so unbelievably beautiful you’ll drive it with your nose glued to your window!
 Just make sure not to run over any wildlife on the road!
 I have seen plenty of elk casually crossing the road in the most random of places.

-In the peak season (July and August) there will be plenty of cars parked on the sides of the road, with travellers inside them gawking at the views, so make sure to keep an eye on them too!
-Below is the breakdown of the photo worthy spots and hikes you can do along the Icefields Parkway.
+In the peak season (July and August) there will be plenty of cars parked on the sides of the road, with travelers inside them gawking at the views, so make sure to keep an eye on them too!
+Below is the breakdown of the photo-worthy spots and hikes you can do along the Icefields Parkway.

 Note: If you’re following my Calgary to Calgary road trip plan for mountain lovers then you’ll drive the Parkway in both directions.
 If you are sticking to my Vancouver to Calgary road trip plan then you’ll be heading from north to south.

 You can drive along the Parkway in both directions from North to South (Jasper to Lake Louise) or South to North.
-This post covers is in order from south to north, however if you happen to be travelling from Jasper, you can scroll all the way to the bottom of this list first and start reading up.
+These post covers are in order from south to north, however, if you happen to be traveling from Jasper, you can scroll all the way to the bottom of this list first and start reading up.

 1. Herbert and Hector Lakes

-Hector and Herbert lakes, are beautiful glacially fed lakes at the southern part of the Icefields Parkway.
+Hector and Herbert’s lakes are beautiful glacially-fed lakes at the southern part of the Icefields Parkway.
 Herbert Lake is right next to the road and gets much more attention.
-Hector Lake (pictured above) is a 5km (3mi) one way hike.
-Although it's an easy, mostly flat, well maintained path, it deters a lot of people.
-So if you want more peace and quiet you'll have to walk for it!
+Hector Lake (pictured above) is a 5km (3mi) one-way hike.
+Although it’s an easy, mostly flat, well-maintained path, it deters a lot of people.
+So if you want more peace and quiet you’ll have to walk for it!